 Cut squares and place on a pan.
 Cover with foil and reheat in a 325 degree oven for 15-20 minutes.
 You can also reheat slices in the microwave for 15-20 seconds or until heated through.

-How long does Apple Raisin Bread Pudding last?
+How long does Apple Bread Pudding with raisins last?

 This bread pudding is best if served within 1-2 day of baking.
 Make sure to cover it tightly and refrigerate it.